shubhamsub/shubhamsub/README.md

 - 👋 Hi, I’m @shubhamsub
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on projects.
+- 💞️ I’m looking for career opportunities in web development.
 - 📫 You Can shoot me an email on subsingh89@gmail.com .
 - 😊 Will love to work or have a chat with some good people.